 Ellicott City, MD, Lawyer for Auto Fraud Claims

 The underhanded tricks auto dealers use to increase prices and maximize profit are often illegal, but lying and misrepresentation remain common on at auto dealerships across the country because few consumers take legal action.

 If you may have been the victim of overcharging, lying, forgery or fraud, you should put the skilled attorneys at Whitney, LLP on your side.
 Our lawyers know what is involved in suing a car dealership, and they will pursue civil remedies on your behalf if they find evidence of title tampering or forged initials or signatures on your paperwork.
-You can set up a free consultation by using our website form or calling us at (410) 583-8000.
-You will not be asked to pay any out-of-pocket expenses or fees.
+You can set up a legal consultation by using our website form or calling us at (410) 583-8000.